“I believe we live in a great country – a country great enough to help a man when he’s in trouble.” – Russell Crowe in Cinderella Man

 - Food shortages – today many people have only enough food for surviving a week.
 Who would have thought that there would be bread lines and that we’d go through a “dust bowl” in the 1930’s.
 Hardly any of us have ever seen a food shortage and it’s been forever since we’ve gone through a major drought.
 Tip: Buy in bulk and large quantities when products are on sale.
 Store food in hand made storage closets and freeze products that can last one month to twelve months.
 This will help you save money and not be forced to buy food when it’s at a price peak.

-- Skill sets – during the depression people were searching for any kind of work to put food on the table for their wife and kids.
+- Diversify your skillsets – during the depression people were searching for any kind of work to put food on the table for their wife and kids.
 Often times they’d be forced to do jobs they had never done before and many people would be forced out if they couldn’t do the job.
 Tip: Learn new skills and diversify your knowledge.
 Find skills that are needed in times of plenty and in desperate times.
 This could include basic skills like lawn care, carpentry, masonry, painting, trucking, digging, or hard physical labor.
 (As simple the last suggestion is many people today have desk jobs and haven’t ever done physical labor.
 Be prepared.)

-- Spouse – my grandparents who have 69 years of marriage under their belts are the greatest example to me of always sticking behind your spouse.
+- Be a supportive spouse – my grandparents who have 69 years of marriage under their belts are the greatest example to me of always sticking behind your spouse.
 I’m sure by going through the depression together that it only made them stick together more and rely on each other.
 Tip: Stick behind your spouse in the good times and bad.
 Working as a team will make survival easier if you’re working together.
 What husband doesn’t want to hear their spouse say, “I’m always behind you.” – Renee Zellweger in Cinderella Man

 We sure do live in a great country where we have lots of opportunities and blessing and so much to be thankful for.
 Hope these tips help remember the past so we don’t repeat it in the future.